cmsimple-xh/cmsimple-xh/tutorials/XH/XH.md

 variables are part of the public API, only those tagged as public.
 Furthermore many of the public variables should be treated as read-only or read-write as documented.

+\warning
+All parameter names of functions and methods are subject to change, and none of the CMSimple\_XH APIs should be called using named arguments for now.